CNN+: Shutdown

 On April 21, 2022, CNN announced that CNN+ would cease operations on April 30.
 Andrew Morse, who led CNN's digital properties, would also be leaving the company.
 New CNN head Chris Licht and Discovery's head of streaming and interactive entertainment J.B.
 Perrette described the service as incompatible with the company's goal of forming a single streaming service to cover all its properties.
 It was expected that some of CNN+'s original programming would migrate to a combined streaming service housing Warner Bros.
 Discovery's content or the linear CNN cable television channel.
 Licht stated that the service's employees would "continue to be paid and receive benefits for the next 90 days to explore opportunities at CNN, CNN Digital, and elsewhere in the Warner Bros.
 Discovery family" and that departing CNN+ employees would receive at least six months of severance depending on their length of service.
 All subscribers to CNN+ would receive a pro-rated refund.
 On April 27, the shutdown was moved up to the next day, and the home page redirected to a help section about the service's whereabouts.
 CNN+ was the shortest-lived service under the Warner Bros.
 Discovery/Turner Broadcasting umbrella, breaking the previous record set by the Cable Music Channel, which lasted 35 days between October 26 and November 30, 1984.

 During the Warner Bros.
-Discovery upfronts, it was announced that Who's Talking to Chris Wallace? and the docuseries Eva Longoria: Searching for Mexico, which were announced for the service in December 2021, would both be picked up by the main CNN channel, with the former also premiering episodes on HBO Max.
-On August 4, 2022, it was announced that a "hub" featuring CNN original series and documentaries would be added to Discovery+.
+Discovery upfronts, it was announced the CNN+ series Who's Talking to Chris Wallace? and Eva Longoria: Searching for Mexico would both be carried by CNN and stream on HBO Max.
+On August 4, 2022, it was announced that a "hub" featuring CNN original series and documentaries would be added to Discovery+ on August 19, 2022.

+In August 2023, CNN subsequently announced that it would launch a new streaming news channel on Max known as CNN Max on September 27, which will feature a mixture of original live news programming and simulcasts of CNN primetime programs.